 You have to understand that conversations cannot always be friendly.
 Be an active participant in an unhealthy conversation can ask for more problems.
 Always maintain your cool.
 And make conscious efforts to take the conversation in a positive direction.
 As much as possible, try your best to be civil and keep your tone soft.

 Walk away when things get out of control.

 It may so happen that even after trying hard, things may not turn for the better.
 Discussions may turn into accusations and yelling starts.
-You may try to direct the discussions to more constructive and positive one.
+You may try to direct the discussions to a more constructive and positive one.
 But unfortunately, dysfunctional family members simply do not want this to happen.
 Therefore, when things don’t seem to work for you, feel free to walk away.

 You cannot please everyone.

 It is almost impossible to keep everyone happy.
 Trying to achieve this, will only be a cause of more and more stress to you, your life, and business.